Ordina-Group/cursus-docker/slides/markdown/basics.md

 ### Docker Compose
 - With Compose we create two containers that are linked.
 - The first container contains a python application that serves a simple web page with a counter.
-This container will be build by Compose.
+This container will be built by Compose.
 - The second container contains a Redis key value store, to store the counter.

 ```